asadeghi/arminsadeghi.com/_posts/2006-11-02-windows-powershell.md

 $output = $xl.Range("A3")
 $xl.Quit()
 ```

-It looks very C# ish, but being able to run this straight from a command line script is just great.
+It looks similar to C#, but being able to run this straight from a command line script is just great.

 <!-- google_ad_section_end -->